Complete Guide to Vastu for Home Construction and Design

 Q. Is kitchen direction really important?

 Ans.
-Yes, for ventilation and heat management.
+Yes, mainly for ventilation and heat management.
+It makes daily use more comfortable.

 Q. Can modern homes follow vastu principles?